- 159 hp Power

 Josh’s first international race was as a Wild Card at Phillip Island World SuperSport in 2004.
 Racing his Australian Championship bike he qualified on the front row and won the race.
 It was 4 years later in 2008 that he secured a full season ride in the World Championship & finished 3rd in the standings.

-In 2009 he moved to British Superbikes, where he has been 3 times runner up and BSB Champion in 2015.
+In 2009 he moved to British Superbikes and has been 4 times runner up and 2015 BSB Champion, Brookes has been ever present in BSB since then, apart from a disappointing year in World Superbikes.
 During this period he has also made his Road Racing debut at the NorthWest 200 with a new lap record & at the Isle Of Man TT achieving fastest ever newcomer in TT history.

 Moto Rapido Ducati was formed in 2002 by two Ducati enthusiasts who set up a small independent shop servicing, selling, tuning and racing Ducati.
 In 2005 Moto Rapido were appointed as a fully authorised Ducati dealer.